intresrl/freeguild-shell-commands/sed/sed-examples.md

 A stream editor is used to perform basic text transformations on an input stream (a file or input from a pipeline).

-sed works by making only one pass over the input(s).
+`sed` works by making only one pass over the input(s).

-It is sed's ability to filter text in a pipeline which particularly distinguishes it from other types of editors.
+It is `sed`'s ability to filter text in a pipeline which particularly distinguishes it from other types of editors.

 ## Usage